- _.camelCase([string=’’])

 _.trimLeft([string=’’], [chars=whitespace])

-Removes leading whitespace or specified characters from string
+Removes leading whitespace or specified characters from string.

 Arguments

-(string): The characters to trim.
+[string=''](string): The string to trim.[chars=whitespace](string): The characters to trim.

 Returns